tangshuang/nautil/docs/router/router.md

 - routes: Array
   - path: string
+    - 'some/path' with certain path
+    - 'any/:id' with params path
+    - '' index path
+    - '!' path to fallback when not found, NOTICE if there is no '!', index path will be used as fallback
   - component: ReactComponentType
+  - redirect: boolean, redirect to when visit this path, if redirect is true, component will not work any more

+The routes rules has priority with its order in the given array.

 `path` should be relative to current router context, for example `a/b` `some`, notice without `/` or `./` at the beginning.